abickel-bil/bilcon25-fluent-api-workshop/Readme.md

 ## Running the project

+On any branch or step, use the following terminal command to display specific instructions for that step

-- in the root folder of this repository,  `dotnet run` in command terminal or git bash will execute the console application
+Note: _command must be run from the root folder of the repository_

+- `dotnet run`

 ## Getting started